 A proprietary blend contains different ingredients – these will all be disclosed on the label, though the quantities will remain the manufacturer’s secret.

 Not everyone uses a pre-workout supplement.
-Eating a decent amount of carbohydrates pre-workout ensures you are full, glycogen levels are at their peak and the body is in its full capacity to train.
+Eating a decent amount of carbohydrates pre-workout ensures you are full, glycogen levels are at their peak and the body is at its full capacity to train.

 Creatine can become a backbone later on.
 Creatine monohydrate is the first pre-workout to be tried before moving to other blends.
 If Creatine is not your cup of tea, a cup of black coffee 15 minutes before a workout helps a lot.